Kamiloo13/anonymize-d2v/README.md

 3. Inside the extracted folder, you’ll find a directory called `win-unpacked`.
 4. Rename that folder to **`OpenHud`** and place it in the main directory.
 5. Go to `./OpenHud/resources/src/assets` and copy file `gamestate_integration_openhud.cfg` to cs2 cfg folder `./game/csgo/cfg`
+6. Add source in OBS (Browser) with `http://localhost:1349/hud`, remove Custom CSS and set width and height
 ---

 ## 🧰 2.
 Install HLAE